PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * updated T2 cleanup to use grace_period='00:00:00'
+  * cleanup copyArchive
   * changed analysis brokerage to use nRunning(max in last 24h)
   * increased # of active subscriptions to 2 in PD2P
   * added nRunning calculator to add.py